Wood drying: Moisture movement space

 The available space for air and moisture in wood depends on the density and porosity of wood.
 Porosity is the volume fraction of void space in a solid.
-The porosity is reported to be 1.2 to 4.6% of dry volume of wood cell wall (Siau, 1984).
+The porosity is reported to be 1.2 to 4.6% of dry volume of wood cell wall.
 On the other hand, permeability is a measure of the ease with which fluids are transported through a porous solid under the influence of some driving forces, e.g. capillary pressure gradient or moisture gradient.
 It is clear that solids must be porous to be permeable, but it does not necessarily follow that all porous bodies are permeable.
 Permeability can only exist if the void spaces are interconnected by openings.
-For example, a hardwood may be permeable because there is intervessel pitting with openings in the membranes (Keey et al., 2000).
+For example, a hardwood may be permeable because there is intervessel pitting with openings in the membranes.
 If these membranes are occluded or encrusted, or if the pits are aspirated, the wood assumes a closed-cell structure and may be virtually impermeable.
-The density is also important for impermeable hardwoods because more cell-wall material is traversed per unit distance, which offers increased resistance to diffusion (Keey et al., 2000).
+The density is also important for impermeable hardwoods because more cell-wall material is traversed per unit distance, which offers increased resistance to diffusion.
 Hence lighter woods, in general, dry more rapidly than do the heavier woods.
-The transport of fluids is often bulk flow (momentum transfer) for permeable softwoods at high temperature while diffusion occurs for impermeable hardwoods (Siau, 1984).
+The transport of fluids is often bulk flow (momentum transfer) for permeable softwoods at high temperature while diffusion occurs for impermeable hardwoods.
 These mechanisms are discussed below.

 Driving forces for moisture movement

-Three main driving forces used in different version of diffusion models are moisture content, the partial pressure of water vapour, and the chemical potential of water (Skaar, 1988; Keey et al., 2000).
+Three main driving forces used in different version of diffusion models are moisture content, the partial pressure of water vapour, and the chemical potential of water.
 These are discussed here, including capillary action, which is a mechanism for free water transport in permeable softwoods.
 Total pressure difference is the driving force during wood vacuum drying.